Orbit: Learn the game behind the glass

 Manufacturer Challenges

-Pinball makers lack modern onboarding tools; static manuals and instruction cards are often overlooked or inaccessible, limiting user retention and engagement.
+Pinball makers provide little guidance for new players; static manuals and instruction cards are often overlooked or inaccessible, making it harder for players to understand machines and limiting long-term engagement.

 Digital Opportunity